sg-s/xolotl/docs/reference/c++/compartment.md

 This method adds a mechanism object to this compartment.
 It does the following things:

-1. Adds a pointer to the conductance to a vector of pointers called `cont`
+1. Adds a pointer to the conductance to a vector of pointers called `mech`
 2. Updates various attributes of the conductance like verbosity, etc.
-3. Tells the mechanism what its ordering in `cont` is by updating `mechanism_idx` in that mechanism object
+3. Tells the mechanism what its ordering in `mech` is by updating `mechanism_idx` in that mechanism object
 4. Determines the data frame size of this object by calling `getFullStateSize` and storing this in `mechanism_sizes`

 **See Also**